Equal-Pay Contracts: Hardness for Equal-Pay and Unconstrained Contracts

-In this section, we prove two new hardness results for unconstrained contracts: \begin{enumerate}[noitemsep, topsep=0pt,label=(\textit{\arabic*})] \item There is no constant-factor approximation for XOS $f$ with combinatorial actions that uses polynomially many value and demand queries (\Cref{sec:hardness_xos}). \item Unless \pequalsnp, there is no PTAS for gross substitutes $f$ with combinatorial actions that uses value and demand queries (\Cref{sec:hardness-matroid}). \end{enumerate} In both cases, the constructions satisfy the conditions of \Cref{obs:hardnesstransfer}, and hence each result also implies the corresponding hardness for equal-pay contracts.
+In this section, we prove two new hardness results for unconstrained contracts: \begin{enumerate}[noitemsep, topsep=0pt,label=(\textit{\arabic*})] \item There is no constant-factor approximation for XOS $f$ with combinatorial actions that uses polynomially many value and demand queries (Section~\ref{sec:hardness_xos}). \item Unless \pequalsnp, there is no PTAS for gross substitutes $f$ {(or even matroid rank functions $f$)} with combinatorial actions that uses value and demand queries (Section~\ref{sec:hardness-matroid}). \end{enumerate} In both cases, the constructions satisfy the conditions of Observation~\ref{obs:hardnesstransfer}, and hence each result also implies the corresponding hardness for equal-pay contracts.